-Meeting with a Teacher: Sanzen
+Meeting with the Teacher: Sanzen

 In our practice, meeting privately with a teacher is called “sanzen,” meaning “Zen with” or “Zen together.”
 Though not required, regular sanzen is pivotal for those who wish to take up this path.
 Sometimes it is hard to know what to say, or to find words for what is happening for you in practice.
 This is natural and not a problem.
 The purpose is to come as you are.
 Being mindful through the whole process of considering your questions and experience, meeting face to face, and then noticing what follows this experience, is all sanzen.